MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 #### Microsoft-managed infrastructure updates

 Azure VMs provide the option of automatic VM guest patching.
 When this service is enabled, VMs are evaluated periodically and available patches are classified.
-We recommend that Assessment Mode is enabled to allow daily evaluation for pending patches.
+We recommend that assessment mode is enabled to allow daily evaluation for pending patches.
 On-demand assessment can be done, but that doesn't trigger the application of patches.
-If Assessment Mode isn't enabled, have manual ways of detecting pending updates.
+If assessment mode isn't enabled, implement manual ways of detecting pending updates.

-For governance, consider the [Require automatic OS image patching on Virtual Machine Scale Sets](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F465f0161-0087-490a-9ad9-ad6217f4f43a) Azure Policy.
+For governance, consider the [Require automatic OS image patching on Virtual Machine Scale Sets](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F465f0161-0087-490a-9ad9-ad6217f4f43a) Azure policy.

-Only the patches that are classified as _Critical_ or _Security_, are applied automatically across all Azure regions.
+Only the patches that are classified as *critical* or *security* are applied automatically across all Azure regions.
 Define custom update management processes that apply other patches.

 Automatic patching can put a burden on the system and can be disruptive because VMs use resources and might reboot during updates.
-Over-provisioning is recommended for load management.
-Deploy VMs in different Availability Zones to avoid concurrent updates, and maintain at least two instances per zone for high availability.
+Overprovisioning is recommended for load management.
+Deploy VMs in different availability zones to avoid concurrent updates, and maintain at least two instances per zone for high availability.
 VMs in the same region might receive different patches, which should be reconciled over time.

 Be aware of the tradeoff on cost associated with overprovisioning.